Today we are going to learn how to use VLOOKUP to search for Fuzzy Match in Excel.

 Now we will derive a formula using a VBA code that will fulfill our purpose almost completely.

-Open a VBA window and inserts the following VBA code in a new module:
+- At first, open a VBA window and insert the following VBA code in a new module:

 Function FUZZYMATCH(str As String, rng As Range) str = LCase(str) Dim Remove_1(5) As Variant Remove_1(0) = "," Remove_1(1) = "."
 Remove_1(2) = ":" Remove_1(3) = "-" Remove_1(4) = ";" Remove_1(5) = "?"
 Dim Rem_Str_1 As String Rem_Str_1 = str Dim rem_count_1 As Variant For Each rem_count_1 In Remove_1 Rem_Str_1 = Replace(Rem_Str_1, rem_count_1, "") Next rem_count_1 Words = Split(Rem_Str_1) Dim i As Variant For i = 0 To UBound(Words) If Len(Words(i)) = 1 Or Len(Words(i)) = 2 Then Words(i) = Replace(Words(i), Words(i), " bt ") End If Next i Dim Final_Remove(26) As Variant Final_Remove(0) = "the" Final_Remove(1) = "and" Final_Remove(2) = "but" Final_Remove(3) = "with" Final_Remove(4) = "into" Final_Remove(5) = "before" Final_Remove(6) = "after" Final_Remove(7) = "beyond" Final_Remove(8) = "here" Final_Remove(9) = "there" Final_Remove(10) = "his" Final_Remove(11) = "her" Final_Remove(12) = "him" Final_Remove(13) = "can" Final_Remove(14) = "could" Final_Remove(15) = "may" Final_Remove(16) = "might" Final_Remove(17) = "shall" Final_Remove(18) = "should" Final_Remove(19) = "will" Final_Remove(20) = "would" Final_Remove(21) = "this" Final_Remove(22) = "that" Final_Remove(23) = "have" Final_Remove(24) = "has" Final_Remove(25) = "had" Final_Remove(26) = "during" Dim w As Variant Dim ww As Variant For w = 0 To UBound(Words) For Each ww In Final_Remove If Words(w) = ww Then Words(w) = Replace(Words(w), Words(w), " bt ") Exit For ' End If Next ww Next w Dim Lookup As Variant Dim x As Integer x = rng.Rows.count ReDim Lookup(x - 1) Dim j As Variant j = 0 Dim k As Variant For Each k In rng Lookup(j) = k j = j + 1 Next k Dim Lower As Variant ReDim Lower(UBound(Lookup)) Dim u As Variant For u = 0 To UBound(Lookup) Lower(u) = LCase(Lookup(u)) Next u Dim out As Variant ReDim out(UBound(Lookup), 0) Dim count As Integer co = 0 mark = 0 Dim m As Variant For m = 0 To UBound(Lower) Dim n As Variant For Each n In Words Dim o As Variant For o = 1 To Len(Lower(m)) If Mid(Lower(m), o, Len(n)) = n Then out(co, 0) = Lookup(m) co = co + 1 mark = mark + 1 Exit For End If Next o If mark > 0 Then Exit For End If Next n mark = 0 Next m Dim output As Variant ReDim output(co - 1, 0) Dim z As Variant For z = 0 To co - 1 output(z, 0) = out(z, 0) Next z FUZZYMATCH = output End Function